Veal Scallopini

 Instructions

-• If the veal fillets are too thick, pound them until they are around 1/2 an inch in thickness.
+• If the veal fillets are too thick, pound them until they are around 1/4 of an inch in thickness.
+Pat each piece of veal completely dry using a paper towel.

 • Season veal fillets with salt and pepper.
-Add flour into a bowl, and coat the veal with the flour.
+Add flour to a bowl, and coat the veal with the flour.

 • Heat butter and olive oil in a skillet.
 Once melted, add the veal.
 Cook the veal for 5 minutes per side.
 Remove the veal from the skillet and set aside.

-• Add broth into the skillet and scrape any browned bits.
+• Add broth to the skillet and scrape any browned bits.
 Add heavy cream, lemon juice, and capers.
-Simmer the sauce for 3-5 minutes.
+Simmer the sauce for 3-5 minutes, until it thickens.

 Notes